 - Can you really DIY or would it be better if you got a hand from a fencing expert?

-1. The green screen
+1. Have a green screen

 3. Plant magnificent trailing succulents